 Additionally, they should be firm and not have a limp texture.

 When purchasing shelled seeds, avoid those that appear yellowish in color as they have probably gone rancid.

 In addition, if you are purchasing sunflower-seeds from a bulk bin, smell them to ensure that they're still fresh and have not spoiled.

-Since sunflower=seeds have a high fat content and are prone to rancidity, it is best to store them in an airtight container in the refrigerator.
+It is best to store them in an airtight container in the refrigerator.

 They can also be stored in the freezer since the cold temperature will not greatly affect their texture or flavor.

 If you want to remove the shells from unshelled sunflower seeds.

 There are easier ways to remove the shell than by hand, which requires a lot of diligence and time.